lunarway/shuttle/docs/features/golang-actions.md

 - A more thorough user experience can be designed.
 - No longer bound to what is installed on a client machine, you don't need curl, wget, uname, grep, yq, jq etc. installed

+## Configuration

+### SHUTTLE_GOLANG_ACTIONS

+This variable controls whether or not to enable or disable the golang actions.
+This may be wanted in environments where golang or docker isn't available, or wanted.

+The variable is default `true`, `false` will disable golang, and any other value will be considered `true`

+### SHUTTLE_GOLANG_ACTIONS_IMAGE

+This variable controls an override for proving different image for building the golang actions.
+The image is automatically kept up-to-date, but it may be needed to set this in the place of use, such that a race condition doesn't occur.